mitzey234/SCP-575/README.md

   delay_max: 500
   # The percentage change that SCP-575 events will occur in any particular round.
   spawn_chance: 45
+  # Whether or not SCP-575 will gets terminated when the warhead detonates
+  warhead: true
   # Whether or not people in dark rooms should take damage if they have no light source in their hand.
   enable_keter: true
   # Blackout Affected Zones